shmcfarl/calisti_workshop/01-gettingstarted.md

 $HOME/lab/config/smm/proxy.sh
 ```

-For authenticating to the dashboard we will need an authentication token which is generated using the smm login command
+For authenticating to the dashboard we will need an authentication token which is generated using the smm login command.

 ```bash
 smm login